Communist Party of Thailand: 1920s–1930s

 The origins of the communist movement in Thailand begin with the founding of the Siam Special Committee of the South Seas Communist Party between 1926 and 1927.
 An infusion of leftists fleeing China for Thailand in the late 1920s following the Nationalist-Communist split of 1927 also increased support for activities.
 Accounts vary, but sometime between late 1929 and early 1930 the Communist Party of Siam was inaugurated.

 1940s–1950s: Party creation

 During its initial phase of existence, the Communist Party of Siam remained a small party.
 It mainly comprised intellectuals in Bangkok.
 By early-1948, British intelligence sources deemed reports that the party had 3,000 members nationwide as "exaggerated".
 The party enjoyed a brief period of legality from 1946 to 1948.
 The secret party headquarters were in a wooden building on Si Phraya Road, Bangkok.

+During this period, leaders of the party included Udom Srisuwan, who was the parties' primary theorist.

 A CPT delegation attended the second national congress of the Communist Party of Vietnam (CPV) in Tuyen Quang in February 1951.

-The CPT held its second party congress in 1952.
+The CPT then held its second party congress in 1952.

+A famous CPT leader during this era was Phayom Chulanont who had been a prominent Thai Army general and MP for Phetburi.
+In 1957, he defected and went underground, adopting the nom de guerre Comrade Too Khamtan (สหายตู้คำตัน).

+He later became a member of the party’s Central Committee and Chief of Staff of the People's Liberation Army of Thailand.
+Interestingly his son, Surayud, later became a Thai general and political leader.